The Social Policy Association in Finland

 The association collaborates with national and international organizations.
 The Association is a member of the Federation of Finnish Learned Societies.
 The ESPAnet is one important international partner.
 The ESPAnet annual conference was held at the University of Helsinki in 2008.
 The conference was part of the celebrations marking the anniversary of the Association.

-The contact member on international affairs is the president of the Association, Liisa Häikiö (University of Tampere).
-The other members on the board of Association are:
+The contact member on international affairs is the president of the Association, Helena Hirvonen (University of Eastern Finland).
+The other members on the board of Association in 2023 are: